 The Internet has brought us many gifts, as freelance writers.

 But it also brings with it a lot of misinformation and confused notions as to how to go about building a successful freelance writing career.

-If you make assumptions off the bat about how freelance writing works — instead of asking successful freelancers and finding out what’s really working today — you can waste a lot of time and energy.
+If you make assumptions off the bat about how freelance writing works, you can waste a lot of time and energy.

 Writers think of themselves as creative people.
 But if you want to earn a regular living at writing, you’ll need to be more than just creative — you need to run a business.
 One that turns a profit and brings in enough cash to pay your bills.